Self-hosted WordPress vs SaaS builders Wix and Squarespace. We break down costs, flexibility, and who should use each.

 EN

-WordPress vs Wix vs Squarespace: Choosing the right platform IN 2026
+WordPress vs Wix vs Squarespace: Choosing the right platform in 2026

 5.00 /5 - (156 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 When building a website in 2026, three names dominate the conversation: WordPress, Wix, and Squarespace.
 Each serves different audiences, and the “best” choice depends entirely on your goals, budget, and technical comfort.

+Learn more about enterprise WordPress development at WPPoland.
 This comparison breaks down the three platforms objectively.

-WordPress: The open-Source powerhouse
+#WordPress: The open-Source powerhouse

-WordPress is not a website builder in the traditional sense—it’s a Content Management System (CMS) that powers over 43% of the entire internet.
+WordPress is not a website builder in the traditional sense - it’s a Content Management System (CMS) that powers over 43% of the entire internet.
 It’s self-hosted (you need your own server/hosting) and infinitely customizable.

-Best for
+#Best for

 • Businesses expecting significant growth.